Utility Truck Accident Cases and the Law: An Overview

 - Who is responsible for utility trucks owned by the government?

-Before we get started, let’s define what kind of truck we’re talking about when we say “utility truck.”
-Unlike semi-trucks or 18-wheelers, which had a different type of frame and axle system, a utility truck is usually a larger pickup truck that’s been modified to serve a purpose.
-For example, an electrician’s truck might have a big box attached to the bed of the truck with hooks for a ladder and some compartments that open up for tool storage.
+Before we get started, let's define what kind of truck we're talking about when we say "utility truck."
+Unlike semi-trucks or 18-wheelers, which have a different type of frame and axle system, a utility truck is usually a larger pickup truck that's been modified to serve a commercial purpose.
+For example, an electrician's truck might have a big box attached to the bed of the truck with hooks for a ladder and some compartments that open up for tool storage.